oscarvargash/biol_550_2024/week_05/README.md

 ```
 # This is is the title of project

-this is the first paragraph explaining the question of my project
+This is the first a paragraph explaining the question/hypotheses to be addressed and its relevance

-This is the paragraph explanin the hypothesis I/we are testing
+This is the paragraph that introduces the focal group of organisms

-This is the paragraph explaning where the data is going to be obtained from with a preliminary plan for analysing it.
+This is the paragraph explaning where the data is going to be obtained from, and the methods planned ot be used
 ```

 You can now more about the sytax of markdown github [here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)